Olivia-Feldman/NUGAN-DISTGAN/README.md

 This repo consists of three different GANs that are used to compare how a regular GAN, DIST-GAN, and NU-GAN perform when it comes to preventing mode collapse.
-Each GAN is run at latent dimensions 1 to visualize mode collpase in the model.
-Then, the models are run at latent dimension 10 to visualize the generation of images wihtout mode collapse.
-An inception score metric is used to determine the quality and diversity of images for each GAN at the specified latent dimensions.
+Each GAN is run with 1 latent dimension to visualize mode collapse in the model.
+Then, the models are run with 10 latent dimensions to visualize the generation of images wihtout mode collapse.
+An inception score metric is calculated at each epoch to determine the quality and diversity of images for each GAN at the specified latent dimensions.

 # Classifier

-A cnn digit classifier was trained and used in both networks to predic p(y|x) for the inception score for the gan.
+A CNN digit classifier was trained and implemented in all networks to find p(y|x) for the inception scores.

 # NUGAN-DISTGAN